Yeemster/CMPE-131-2_Term_Project-/Specification.md

 1. User
 1. System
 ### Preconditions
-1. The client needs to be in connection with the website server or
+1. The client/user needs to be in connection with the website server or application
-1. application needs sufficient hardware
 1. Server needs to display the login page.
 ### Triggers
 * Click on the login button.